 Ian Bamsey is the world’s leading motorsport technology writer.
 Bamsey has a degree in Town and Country Planning from the University of the South Bank in London but since he graduated in 1977 he has specialised in motorsport journalism.
-He worked first for the weekly Motoring News in London, rising to the post of international racing editor and then he helped create a new British monthly magazine, Automobile Sport.
+He worked first for the weekly Motoring News in London, rising to the post of international racing editor before helping create a new British monthly magazine, Automobile Sport.
 Since the mid eighties Bamsey has concentrated on the technical side of motorsport.
 First he wrote a series of books on contemporary and historic racecars for the Haynes Publishing Group.
 The International Race Engine Directory of 1989, now a much sought-after collectors’ item, was the forerunner of Race Engine Technology, which came into being in the Summer of 2003.

-A degree-qualified mechanical engineer with over 10 years of racing engine design and development experience, Wayne brings his expertise to the Race Engine Technology team.
+A degree-qualified mechanical engineer with over 15 years of racing engine design and development experience, Wayne brings his expertise to the Race Engine Technology team.
 Now working as an independent consultant / designer through Vitesse Engineering Services mainly on racing and automotive projects, he has not only worked for some of the manufacturer Formula One teams on engine development (including championship winners), but also had a number of years in sportscar engine design with some of the major players.
-Passion for motorcycles fuelled his enthusiasm for engineering and motorsport.
+A passion for motorcycles fuelled his enthusiasm for engineering and motorsport.
 He can be found at motorsport events large and small.

 Dave studied Mechanical Engineering at the University of Warwick, graduating in 2010 and competing in the UK’s Formula Student event that year.
 After a brief stint at McLaren Racing, he joined the Warwick Manufacturing Group and is currently researching for a PhD in the field of Additive Layer Manufacture, an exciting technology for improving performance of components in the autosport and aerospace industries.
 He says writing for RET provides an enjoyable opportunity to gain a highly detailed understanding of many differing areas of powertrain technology he would otherwise not be exposed to.